Uniform $C^{1,\alpha}$-regularity for almost-minimizers of some nonlocal perturbations of the perimeter

 If $G$ satisfies assumptions~\cref{Hposrad,Hmoment1,Hint0}, by \cref{prp:almostregsmallscale,rmk:regsmallscales}, it is standard to obtain power decay of the excess at small scales.
 Let us recall the following well-known result. \begin{prp} Let $\omega>0$, $\alpha\in (0,1)$ and $r_0>0$ be fixed.
 Then, there exists $\tau=\tau(n,\alpha)>0$ and $C=C(n,\alpha)$ such that the following holds.
 If $E$ is such that for every $r\le r_0$ and every $E\triangle F\subset B_r$,

 assuming that $0\in \partial E$ and

 for some $R\le r_0$, then

-\end{prp} \begin{proof} Although this result is standard and can be reconstructed from e.g. ~\cite{Tam1982}, we provide a short proof for the convenience of the reader since this precise statement is not easily accessible in the literature.
+\end{prp} \begin{proof} Although this result is standard and can be reconstructed from e.g.~\cite{Tam1982}, we provide a short proof since this precise statement is not easily accessible in the literature.
 By scaling we may assume without loss of generality that $R=1$ (replacing $\omega$ by $\omega R^\alpha$).
 We thus want to prove that there exist $\tau=\tau(n)>0$ and $C=C(n,\alpha)>0$ such that provided

 then